acuvity/a3s/pkgs/api/doc/documentation.md

 Type: `boolean`

-If set, instruct the server to return the OIDC auth url in authURL instead of performing an HTTP redirection.
+If set, instruct the server to return the SAML auth url in authURL instead of performing an HTTP redirection.

 ##### `redirectErrorURL`

 Type: `string`

-OIDC redirect url in case of error.
+SAML redirect url in case of error.

 ##### `redirectURL`

 Type: `string`

-OIDC redirect url.
+SAML redirect url.

 ##### `relayState`

 Type: `string`

-OIDC ceremony state.
+SAML relay state.

 ### Logout